iamdevmarcos/MacOS/README.md

   </a>
 </p>

-# macOS with ReactJS
+# macOS
 > a clone of the macOS interface, made with **ReactJS**.

-this open source project was made for studies, and aims to replicate the macOS interface Be sure to send your feedback.
+this open source project was made for studies, and aims to replicate the macOS interface. <br />
+Be sure to send your feedback.

 ## Technology stack